 - Reduced cost-per-hire.

 - Improved quality-of-hire.

 How to build a talent pool?

 Step 1: Define “talent pool worthy” candidates

 The first thing you need to do if you want to build an effective talent pool is to define what type of candidates you want to have in your talent pool.

 In other words, you have to define your “talent pool worthy” candidate.

-This is why you need to define what exactly a “high quality” candidates means for your business and your company, not only right now but also in future.
+This is why you need to define what exactly a “high quality” candidate means for your business and your company, not only right now but also in the future.